 Tag_ARC_ABI_exceptions

-Signalize if we are using the libgcc OPTFP library or any other ABI exception.
-This library is using a non-standard ABI calling convention.
-Hence, extra care is needed when linking.
-This attribute is required to be processed.
-If not specified implicit value is considered.
+Indicates whether libgcc OPTFP library is used or any other ABI exception.
+This library uses a non-standard ABI calling convention hence extra care is needed when linking.
+This attribute is mandatory.
+If not specified Default value is assumed and selected.